M Idioms

 make (someone's) blood run cold

-- shock or horrify someone
+- to shock or horrify someone

 The sight of the injured family in the car accident made my blood run cold.